qronos-project/timing-stability-lmi/README.md

 ./run_experiments_docker.sh ifac20 # run IFAC 2020 experiments, write all results into logfile.txt; the table from the paper can be found at the very end.
 ./run_experiments_docker.sh cont # run ARCH 2020 Continuization experiments, write all results into logfile.txt; a summary (as LaTeX table) can be found at the very end, plots can be found in src/qronos/reachability/output_continuization
-./run_experiments_docker.sh --help # compiles everything and then shows help on further options ./run_webserver_docker.sh # Run a webserver with Jupyter Notebook for playing around interactively.
+./run_experiments_docker.sh --help # compiles everything and then shows help on further options
 ```

 If anything does not work or you have questions, please write an email or open an issue on GitHub.